Home

 • Install an open toe applique foot so that nothing obstructs your view of the needle as you sew on the printed line.

-If you have a speed control on your sewing machine, consider setting a speed slower.
-Sewing on directly on the line will give you precise results.
+If you have a speed control on your sewing machine, consider setting number slower.
+Sewing exactly on the line gives you precise results.
 Slow the stitching speed down a bit to ensure that you are in control.

 You'll Need a Few Additional Supplies...